terralist/terralist/docs/dev-guide/api-reference.md

       http://localhost:5758/v1/api/modules/NAME/PROVIDER/VERSION/upload
     ```

-    !!! note "To obtain the basic auth token you can base64-encode the following string: `{your-github-username}:{your-github-pat-with-read-access-to-the-repository}` "
+    !!! note "To obtain the basic auth token you can base64-encode the following string: `{your-github-username}:{your-github-pat-with-read-access-to-the-repository}`."

 !!! note "There is no need for you to specify the namespace, as Terralist will resolve it based on your API key."